repasscloud/lunavpn-www/app/content/english/pages/faq.md

 Have questions?
 Find answers here!

-- Need **assistance with LunaVPN setup on your device?** Explore our comprehensive setup tutorials.
+- Need **assistance with LunaVPN setup on your device?** Explore our comprehensive setup tutorials [here](/wireguard-setup-instructions/ "WireGuard setup instructions").
 - Encountering **issues while using LunaVPN on your device?** Check out our troubleshooting guides.

 **Looking for real-time support?** Don't hesitate to [reach out to our LunaVPN Support Team for further assistance](/contact/ "LunaVPN Contact").